 How to identify what startup programs are safe to disable

-When viewing startup programs in the Registry, msconfig, Task Manager, or other location it can be difficult to know what programs should or should not be loading.
-This document contains steps on how to identify startup programs and help determine if you want it to load.
+When viewing startup programs in the Registry, msconfig, Task Manager, or other location, it can be difficult to know which programs should or should not be loading.
+This page contains steps on how to identify startup programs and help determine if you want them to load.

 If you have not yet identified the file name, follow the steps below for determining the file name using the msconfig, Registry, or Task Manager in new versions of Windows.